 In February 2017, the FASB issued an accounting update to clarify the scope of asset derecognition guidance and accounting for partial sales of nonfinancial assets.
 The amendment defines the term "in substance nonfinancial asset" as a financial asset promised to counterparty in a contract if substantially all of the fair value of assets (recognized and unrecognized) that are promised to the counterparty in the contract is concentrated in nonfinancial assets and clarifies that an entity should identify each distinct nonfinancial asset or in substance nonfinancial asset promised to a counterparty and derecognize each asset when a counterparty obtains control of it.
 The amendment also clarifies that an entity should allocate consideration to each distinct asset by applying the guidance in Topic 606 on allocating the transaction price to performance obligations.
 Under this amendment, an entity is required to derecognize a distinct nonfinancial asset or distinct in substance nonfinancial asset in a partial sale transaction when it (1) does not have (or ceases to have) a controlling financial interest in the legal entity that holds the asset in accordance with Topic 810 and (2) transfers control of the asset in accordance with Topic 606.
-Once an entity transfers control of a distinct nonfinancial asset or distinct in substance nonfinancial asset in accordance with Topic 606.
-Once an entity transfers control of a distinct nonfinancial asset or fiscal years beginning after December 15, 2017 and early adoption is permitted.
+Once an entity transfers control of a distinct nonfinancial asset or distinct in substance nonfinancial asset, it is required to measure any noncontrolling interest it receives (or retains) at fair value.
+The amendment is effective for fiscal years beginning after December 15, 2017 and early adoption is permitted.
 The amendment should be applied on a full or modified retrospective basis.
+The adoption of this amendment did not have a material impact on the Company's financial position, results of operations, cash flow and financial statement disclosures.

-The adoption of this amendment did cost component from the other components of net benefit cost and present the service cost component with other current compensation costs for related employees in the income statement.
+In March 2017, the FASB issued an accounting update to improve the presentation of net periodic pension cost and net periodic postretirement benefit cost.
+The amendment requires that an entity disaggregates the service cost component from the other components of net benefit cost and present the service cost component with other current compensation costs for related employees in the income statement.
 The amendment also requires an entity presents the other components elsewhere in the income statement and outside of income from operation if such subtotal is presented and allow only the service cost component of net benefit cost to be eligible for capitalization.
 The amendment is effective for fiscal years beginning after December 15, 2017 and early adoption is permitted.
 The amendment should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
 The amendment allows for a practical expedient that permits an entity to use the amounts disclosed in its pension and other postretirement benefit plan note for the prior comparative periods as the estimation basis for applying the retrospective presentation requirements.
 The Company intends not to apply the practical expedient for retrospective presentation requirements.
 The adoption of this amendment did not have a material impact on the Company's financial position, results of operations, cash flow and financial statement disclosures.